 Human Nutrition Minor

 The minor in human nutrition provides you the opportunity to create a customized track specific to your interests.
-Being able to choose classes from any of the human nutrition specializations, a minor can be a major complement to your degree program and career interests.
+Choosing classes from any human nutrition specialization, a minor can be a major boost to your degree program, and career interests.

 Human Nutrition Dietetic Internship Program